flutter/website/src/deployment/ios.md

 such as `1.0.0` in the example above, followed by an optional build number such as `1` in the example above, separated by a `+`.

-Both the version and the build number may be overridden in `flutter build ipa` by specifying `--build-name` and `--build-number`, respectively.
+Both the version and the build number can be overridden in `flutter build ipa` by specifying `--build-name` and `--build-number`, respectively.